 What Happens After Death?

 When a whale dies, gasses caused by the decomposition of its tissues may cause the carcass to float.
 Tides may carry the carcass to the shore.
-If in deep water, it may become “whale fall,” sinking to the ocean floor at a depth of more than 3,300 ft.
+If in deep water, it may become “whale fall,” sinking to the ocean floor at a depth of more than 3,300 feet.

 When this happens, it leads to something amazing.
-In the deep, dark ocean depths, there is litten food.
+In the deep, dark ocean depths, there is litte food.
 No sunlight reaches the bottom of the ocean, so plants do not grow there.
 But whale fall provides the nutrients needed to sustain entire communities of organisms.

 Unlike in shallow water, the cold ocean depths do not house the bacteria and scavengers that quickly consume a carcass.
 Lobsters, crabs, isopods, sea cucumbers, shrimp, sleeper sharks, and certain fish may be able to feed on a single whale fall for decades.
 They, in turn, serve as food for other creatures.